Does thinking about your dog sleeping alone in a different room make you toss and turn at night?

 If one of your main concerns is that you’ll be woken up in the middle of the night by a fidgety pup, then you don’t have to worry!
 Like us humans, dogs naturally produce melatonin – the hormone that helps regulate your sleep-wake cycle.

 Even though your pooch might take considerably more naps during the day than you do, they’re still likely to sleep through the night with minimal disruptions.
+If they don’t sleep through the night, read this article for some advice.

 Dogs are warm